 FTC v.
 Actavis, Inc., 133 S.Ct.
 2223, 2227 (2013).

 The above quote from Justice Breyer provides a clear encapsulation of the claims that we have taken the lead in pursuing on behalf of clients across the country.
-Miller Shah is one of the lead counsel in the private litigation related to the Actavis case (i.e., In re Androgel Antitrust Litigation, 1:09-md-02084-TWT) and also plays a leadership role in the following, cutting-edge reverse payment cases in which Miller Shah represents health insurance funds seeking reimbursement for excessive or overpayments it has made in reimbursing prescription drug costs as a result of collusive anti-competitive conduct by brand name and generic prescription drug companies, as described above:
+Miller Shah is one of the lead counsels in the private litigation related to the Actavis case (i.e., In re Androgel Antitrust Litigation, 1:09-md-02084-TWT) and also plays a leadership role in the following, cutting-edge reverse payment cases in which Miller Shah represents health insurance funds seeking reimbursement for excessive or overpayments it has made in reimbursing prescription drug costs as a result of collusive anti-competitive conduct by brand name and generic prescription drug companies, as described above:

-Our Firm is committed to representing our clients in vigorously enforcing their rights under antitrust and competition laws to ensure that they generally are not harmed by anti-competitive conduct and, specifically, in the case of reverse payment cases that their health care costs are fair and reasonable and determined as a result of competitive, non-collusive and legal practices.
+Our Firm is committed to representing our clients in vigorously enforcing their rights under antitrust and competition laws to ensure that they generally are not harmed by anti-competitive conduct and, specifically, in the case of reverse payment cases, that their health care costs are fair and reasonable and determined as a result of competitive, non-collusive and legal practices.

 To discuss reverse payment litigation, contact Miller Shah to arrange a consultation with one of our experienced antitrust attorneys.
 With offices in California, Florida, New York, New Jersey and Connecticut, we handle cases nationwide.